 Step 1: In one PDF document, compile:

-- name & contact information for 3 references
+• name & contact information for 3 references, and

 Step 2: Email that PDF document to email@example.com.
-Write “Workshop Center Assistant” in the Subject Line.
+Write “Workshop Center Chef” in the Subject Line.
 Incomplete applications will not be considered.

 Optional: In addition to the required information above, you can send other application content that showcases your skills, interests, and experiences.
 Make sure to include any explanation needed of the content.
 The content can come in any form of media, which can include but is not limited to:

-Timeline: The application process will be open until position is filled.
-We hope to fill this position as soon as possible.
+Applications will be reviewed on a rolling basis, with a priority application deadline of April 26th for initial consideration.
+The application process will be open until the position is filled.
+We hope to fill this position as soon as possible, with an anticipated start date of sometime in May 2021.
 Select applicants will receive an initial invitation to interview with Highlander’s hiring committee.
-The final candidate(s) will interview with the entire Highlander staff either in-person or virtually.
+The final candidate(s) will receive an invitation to interview with the entire Highlander staff.